-- 1. $\omega p$ is to be calculate for short duration of time, as the balance of rotation of disc about the horizontal axis YY due to application of torque, because of which $\omega p$ goeson reducing gradually. - 2.
+- 1. ωp is to be calculate for short duration of time, as the balance of rotation of disc about the horizontal axis YY due to application of torque, because of which ωp goes on reducing gradually. - 2.
 Avoid using the tachometer while taking the reading of time as it will reduce the time taken for precession. - 3.
 Autotransformer should be varied gradually.

-VIVA - QUESTIONS:
+VIVA - QUESTIONS :

-- 1. Write a short note on gyroscope. - 2.
-What do you understand by gyroscopic couple?
-Derive a formula for its magnitude. - 3.
-Explain the application of gyroscopic principles to aircrafts. - 4.
-Discuss the effect of the gyroscopic couple on a two wheeled vehicle when taking aturn. - 5.
-When the pitching of a ship is upward, the effect of gyroscopic couple acting on it will be to move the ship towards port side or to move the ship towards starboard.
+1.Write a short note on gyroscope.

+2. What do you understand by gyroscopic couple ?
+Derive a formula for its magnitude.

+3.Explain the application of gyroscopic principles to aircrafts.

+4.Discuss the effect of the gyroscopic couple on a two wheeled vehicle when taking a turn.

+5.When the pitching of a ship is upward, the effect of gyroscopic couple acting on it will be to move the ship towards port side or to move the ship towards star-board.

-Object: To determine the whirling speed of shaft theoretically and experimentally.
+Object: To find out critical speed experimentally and to compare the whirling speed of a shaft.

-Apparatus: Tachometer, shaft, End fixing arrangement etc.
+Appratus: Tachometer, shaft, End fixing arrangement etc.

 Theory: This apparatus is developed for the demonstration of a whirling phenomenon.
 The shaft can be tested for different end conditions.
-The apparatus consists of a frame tosupport its driving motor, end fixing and sliding blocks etc. A special design is provided to clear out the testing of bearing of motor spindle from these testing shafts.
+The apparatus consists of a frame to support its driving motor, end fixing and sliding blocks etc. A special design is provided to clear out the testing of bearing of motor spindle from these testing shafts.
 The special design features of this equipment are as follow: